 O'Keefe worked as a revenue officer for the DMV Motor Carrier Division from January 2006 until December 16, 2012, when she transferred to the Division of Insurance ("DOI").
 AA012; AA0021-23.
-Shortly after transferring to DOI, two of O'Keefe's former co-workers reported that O'Keefe violated DMV policies by misrepresenting her official capacity to the Carson City Sheriff's Office as a favor for a personal friend.
+Shortly after transferring to DOI, two former co-workers reported that O'Keefe violated DMV policies by misrepresenting her official capacity to the Carson City Sheriff's Office as a favor for a personal friend.
 1RA004.
 The co-workers separately reported that they overheard O'Keefe call the sheriff's office to discuss a "customer's" DUI and related driver's license revocation even though, as a motor carrier division employee, O'Keefe did not deal with driver's licenses, DUIs, or have "customers" at her desk.
 See id.; 2RA038-42; 2RA063-66.
 Even so, DMV did not investigate the allegations because O'Keefe was no longer a DMV employee.
 1RA004.
+In fact, DMV does not pursue discipline after an employee transfers or write a specificity of charges for another division's employee.
+1RA034.

-Nine months later, O'Keefe failed her probationary period at DOI and, as a result, she automatically reverted to her former position at DMV.
+Nine months after transferring, O'Keefe failed her probationary period at DOI and, as a result, she automatically reverted to her former position at DMV.
 2RA132; NAC 284.462.
 "In light of [her] return to the department and due to the seriousness of the allegations brought forth in December 2012," DMV determined that "it became pertinent to investigate the alleged conduct."
 1RA004.
 After completing her re-hire paperwork on her first day back, DMV placed O'Keefe on paid administrative leave pending an investigation.
 Id; 2RA131-32; 2RA208.
 O'Keefe also received a "Notice of Employee Rights During an Internal Investigation."
-1RA002.
+1RA002.1

 B. DMV Terminates O'Keefe.